-- Non-monetary penalties can also be applied.
+- 195. Non-monetary penalties can also be applied.
 For instance, a failure to disclose suspends the efficacy of the scheme and taxpayers can be denied any tax benefit arising from the scheme in Canada.
-On the other hand, non-disclosure itself does not affect the efficacy of a scheme in the US, the UK, Portugal, Ireland and South Africa. - 196.
-In the US publicly traded companies that are required to file certain reports with the Securities and Exchange Commission (SEC) (e.g. a publicly traded company) are required to disclose the requirement to pay the monetary penalty for failure to disclose certain reportable transactions.
-In the US, the failure to comply with the disclosure rules may also impact on whether the taxpayer is able to mount an effective defence to any penalty for a substantive tax understatement relating to the transaction (i.e. the non-disclosure may impact on the analysis of whether the taxpayer acted with "reasonable cause and good faith" in taking the tax-reporting position).
-Additionally in the US non-disclosure extends the statute of limitations (the time period the government has to dispute a taxpayer's claimed tax treatment) in respect of listed transactions.
+On the other hand, non-disclosure itself does not affect the efficacy of a scheme in the United States, the United Kingdom, Portugal, Ireland and South Africa - 196.
+In the United States, publicly traded companies that are required to file certain reports with the Securities and Exchange Commission (SEC) are required to disclose the requirement to pay the monetary penalty for failure to disclose certain reportable transactions.
+In the United States, the failure to comply with the disclosure rules may also impact on whether the taxpayer is able to mount an effective defence to any penalty for a substantive tax understatement relating to the transaction (i.e. the non-disclosure may impact on the analysis of whether the taxpayer acted with "reasonable cause and good faith" in taking the tax-reporting position).
+Additionally in the United States, nondisclosure extends the statute of limitations (the time period the government has to dispute a taxpayer's claimed tax treatment) in respect of listed transactions.